MapRVA/2025-water-crisis/README.md

-# Maps and data of the January 2025 Richmond Water Crisis
+# Maps and data of the 2025 Richmond Water Crisis

 Maps available at https://maprva.org/projects/water-crisis/